xlooser404/xlooser404/README.md

 - 👋 Hi, I’m @xlooser404
-- 👀 I’m interested in Web Development, Apllication Development with flutter.
+- 👀 I’m interested in Web Development using Angular,mongoDB.
+-  Apllication Development using flutter.
-- 🌱 I’m currently learning in Peorson Campus
+- 🌱 I’m currently learning in Esoft Metro Campus
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: Loozi